 For employer participants: You are the right fit for Generation Power if you:

-Q: How many Indigenous youth will be admitted to the first cohort of the program?
+Q: How many Indigenous youth will be admitted to the program?

 Q: What is the length of the program?